TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-ambariservice.md

 	`vi /etc/hosts/`

-3. Look up for the headnode which has **headnodehost** mentioned next to it to verify that this headnode is the active node.
-The other headnode which does not have **headnodehost** mentioned is the standby node:<br>
+3. Look for the headnode with **headnodehost** next to it.
+This is the active node.
+The other headnode is the standby node.

 4. Run the following command to stop Ambari service on the standby node:<br>